 In 2015, I moved to Canberra to join the Australian Academy of Science, as Program Manager of Science Australia Gender Equity (SAGE).
 I designed and implemented a pilot of the Athena SWAN Charter in Australia.
-This is an equity and diversity accreditation and evaluation program for universities, research and medical centres that has been running for over a decade in the UK.
+This is an equity and diversity accreditation and evaluation program for universities, research and medical centres.
 The objective is to improve the hiring, promotion, retention, recognition and participation of all women, including Indigenous and transgender women, as well as other under-represented minorities in science.
 I was tasked with recruiting six organisations for the pilot.
 Within the first year, 40 institutions had joined from across higher education, science institutions and government agencies.
 I created a training program using a framework of intersectionality (examining the interconnections between gender, racial and other inequalities).
 We also established a national symposium addressing intersectionality and policy changes in science, technology, mathematics and medicine (STEMM).

 After the successful launch of this program, I left the Academy to work in consultancy and research projects in the not-for-profit and social policy sectors.

-Since moving to Sydney in late 2016, I’ve established applied research programs to address gender violence; provided analysis of social movements; delivered strategic advice on corporate gender equity and inclusion measures; and various other exciting projects.
+I moved to Sydney in late 2016.
+I established an applied research program to address domestic and family violence.
+I later provided analysis of social movements; delivered strategic advice on corporate gender equity and inclusion measures; and various other exciting projects.

 Publications & Social Media